 In selecting a family to occupy a particular unit, the PHA may match characteristics of the family with the type of unit available, for example, number of bedrooms [24 CFR 960.206(c)].
 HUD does not specify the number of persons who may live in public housing units of various sizes.
 PHAs are permitted to develop appropriate occupancy standards as long as the standards do not have the effect of discriminating against families with children [PH Occ GB, p.
 62].

 Although the PHA does determine the size of unit the family qualifies for under the occupancy standards, the PHA does not determine who shares a bedroom/sleeping room.
 The PHA's occupancy standards for determining unit size must be applied in a manner consistent with fair housing requirements.

 The PHA will use the same occupancy standards for each of its developments.
-The PHA's occupancy standards are as follows:

-The PHA will assign one bedroom for each two persons within the household, except in the following circumstances:
+The PHA will assign one bedroom for the head of household/spouse/cohead/domestic partner, and then one addition bedroom for every two persons within the household, except in the following circumstances:

-- Persons of different generations will not be required to share a bedroom, except: - A single pregnant woman with no other household members and a single parent with one child and no other household members will be assigned a one-bedroom unit.
-Assuming no other changes in family composition, after the child reaches the age of 2 years, the family will be eligible for a transfer to a 2-bedroom unit. - Otherwise, an unborn child will not be counted as a person in determining unit size. - Live-in aides will be allocated a separate bedroom.
-No additional bedrooms will be provided for the live-in aide's family. - Single person families will be allocated a zero or one bedroom. - Children related to a household member by birth, adoption, or court awarded custody will be considered when determining unit size. - Foster children will be considered when determining unit size.
+- Live-in aides will be allocated a separate bedroom.
+No additional bedrooms will be provided for the live-in aide's family. - Single person families will be allocated a zero or one bedroom. - Foster children will be considered when determining unit size.
 The family may add foster children to the household as long as it does not overcrowd the unit based on the PHA's occupancy standards. - Children away at school, but for whom the unit is considered the primary residence, and children temporarily placed outside the home, will be considered when determining unit size. - Children in the process of being adopted will be considered when determining unit size. - Children who will live in the unit less than 50 percent of the time will not be considered when determining unit size.

-The PHA will reference the following standards in determining the appropriate unit bedroom size for a family:
+The PHA will reference the following standards in determining the appropriate bedroom size for a family: